ChenyuanLiu92/Awesome-Artificial-Intelligence/scripts/README.md

 ./scripts/install_hook.sh
 ```
 **This will automatically:**
-- Extract dates from arXiv papers and sort them
+- Extract dates from arXiv papers and sort them on each commit
-- Update "Last Updated" date
+- Update "Last Updated" date on each push
-- Handle everything on each `git push`
+- Handle everything automatically with git hooks

 ### Manual Workflow (Alternative)
 1. **Add new papers to README.md manually**